zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 Equations 17.137, 17.158 and 17.159 allow us to determine the value of the electromagnetic field at any point in space, both inside and outside the spherical particle.
-Thus, the problem is solved.
+Thus, the scattering problem is solved.
 This completes the derivation of the Lorenz-Mie-Debye formula.

-### Interpretation of the Lorenz-Mie-Debye Formulae
+### Analysis of the Lorenz-Mie-Debye Formulae

 The solution of the Lorenz-Mie-Debye theory is rigorous and exact (to the extent permitted by the assumptions inherent to the statement of the problem).
 Unfortunately, the form of the solution - a series expansion - has significant drawbacks.